-Maps of the community, including key buildings etc. are listed in Annex C.
+Maps of the community, including key buildings etc. are listed in Annex B.

-Vulnerable buildings/people have not yet been identified, although we did invite people to come forward with names.
+Vulnerable buildings/people have not yet been identified, although we did invite people to come forward with names and will do so again upon publication of this plan.